vinceskahan/v5wiki/registry.md

 # The Station Registry

-You can opt-in to have your station(s) in the weeWX station registry.
 When a station is registered it will show up on the map:

 http://weewx.com/stations.html

-Just to be clear: this is an opt-in service.
+You must opt-in to register your station(s).
 WeeWX never sends data until you tell it to do so.

+Stations are placed on the map using their location, and a screen capture is automatically made of the station's URL, if possible.

 ## How to turn it on?